 As an accompanist, Christopher has been involved with several international instrumental competitions and festivals and between 2009 and 2010, held the position of Accompaniment Fellow at the RSAMD, where was awarded the annual Accompaniment Prize.
-Activities as an educationalist have seen Christopher give masterclasses, seminars on piano technique and repertoire across the globe, most recently in China, Hong Kong and India.
+Activities as an educationalist have seen Christopher give masterclasses and seminars on piano technique and repertoire across the globe, most recently in China, Hong Kong and India.
 Christopher holds posts as piano teacher and accompanist at the specialist music school of Douglas Academy in Glasgow and in 2012, Christopher became the first Associate Accompanist of the National Youth Choir of Scotland and the resident Concert Pianist at Loretto School in Musselburgh.
 As a pianist on the Live Music Now scheme, Christopher gave more than 250 performances, and as a grade and diploma examiner for the Associated Board of the Royal Schools of Music, has travelled extensively throughout the UK and Asia.

 "... beautiful, liquid playing..."